JVital2013/vitality-goes/docs/grafana-compatibility.md

 ## How does it work?

 Goesrecv sends statsd statistics to the StatsD Duplicator service on port 8325.
-StatsD Duplicator then sends the statistics both to graphite/statsd (and therefore, Vitality GOES) on port 8225, as well as Grafana on port 8125.
+StatsD Duplicator then sends the statistics both to Grafana on port 8125, as well as graphite/statsd (and therefore, Vitality GOES) on port 8225.

 ## Other Tidbits